micahwierenga/terminal-basics-navigating-the-filesystem/readme.md

 ## Why is this important?
 *This workshop is relevant to developers because:*

-- You will be using your terminal every day as a developer.
+- You will be using your terminal almost every day as a developer.
 - It will help you understand your Operating System better.

 ## What are the objectives?